 You should take a day trip on Day 8 to see Milford Sound because it is one of the more stunning places I have ever seen.
 The drive there is unbelievable as well, you cross through some snow capped peaks that are simply stunning.

 There are a couple of Great Hikes you can do while on a New Zealand road trip.
 One of them, the Keplar Track, is accessible by foot if you want to do just a day walk.
 You don’t have to reserve any cabins and you can take a lovely walk like we did in 2013.

 Day 9-10: Go to the Catlins Region from Te Anau

 The Catlins are a region in the South of the South Island.
-I think it’s an integral part of any New Zealand South Island itinerary 14 days because it’s Just.
+I think it’s an integral part of any 14 day itinerary of the South Island of New Zealand because it’s Just.
 So.
 Pretty.

 Plus!
 When you are down there on your New Zealand road trip, everything is pretty close so you can really get around easily and see a lot.

 If you are there, I’d recommend stopping at the Cathedral Caves.
 If there is nothing else you do while there, this is the most important stop.
 It’s a 4-hour drive from Te Anau to the Newhaven Holiday Park via the Cathedral Caves and you can make a great day out of your drive, stopping along the way to see the Caves.